Meals

 Limitation on providing meals (e.g. only refreshment for events lasting for half a day or more)

-Occasional reasonable meals / refreshments may be offered to HCPs.
+Occasional reasonable meals/refreshments may be offered to HCPs.

-The provision of meals / refreshments must be ancillary to the activity associated with it.
+The provision of meals/refreshments must be ancillary to the activity associated with it.

-Under no circumstances can meals and refreshments be extended to spouses / companions or administrative staff.
+Under no circumstances can meals and refreshments be extended to spouses/companions or administrative staff.

 Maximum value for meals (e.g., EUR 60) – please specify by meal (breakfast, lunch, dinner) where applicable

-• CAN 40 maximum for breakfast;
+• CAN 50 maximum for breakfast;

-• CAN 40 maximum for lunch (served in office);
+• CAN 150 maximum for dinner.

-• CAN 70 maximum for dinner (served in office);
+• CAN 25 maximum for breakfast;

-• CAN 150 maximum for dinner (served outside office);
+• CAN 75 maximum for dinner.

 Restrictions on where meals can be provided? (e.g. no Michelin-starred restaurant) Not applicable